A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Appendix

 \subsection{Details about Knowledge Diffusion}

 In order to generate descriptions for each KC, we utilize the exact format of prompt as follows:

-\textbf{Enrichment and robustness.} As shown in Case 1, when describing the KC "Fractions, Decimals and Percentage Equivalence," the inclusion of distractors effectively prevents the LLM from mechanically enumerating definitions based solely on the target KC's name.
+\textbf{Enrichment and robustness.} As shown in Case 1, when describing the KC ``Fractions, Decimals and Percentage Equivalence", the inclusion of distractors effectively prevents the LLM from mechanically enumerating definitions based solely on the target KC's name.
 Furthermore, it avoids an excessive focus on the content of example exercises leading to redundant information.
 In summary, the inclusion of distractors not only enriches the prompt but also enhances the robustness of the generated results by mitigating sensitivity to the selection of specific example exercises.

-\textbf{Abstraction and discrimination.} Besides, as shown in Case 2, which describe the KC "Angles", the incorporation of distractors results in more concise descriptions.
-These descriptions predominantly emphasize the knowledge and skill elements rather than specific examples.
+\textbf{Abstraction and discrimination.} Besides, as shown in Case 2, which describe the KC ``Angles", the incorporation of distractors results in more concise descriptions which predominantly emphasize the knowledge and skill elements rather than specific examples.
 In other words, distractor KCs facilitate the abstraction of concrete exercises, thereby accentuating the differences between similar KCs at knowledge and skill level.
-This abstraction contributes to higher precision and discrimination between the generated descriptions.
+This abstraction contributes to higher precision and discrimination of the generated descriptions.